versionone/vue/docs/pages/contributing/Components.md

 export default [
     {
         title: 'Simple Example',

         description: 'A simple example showing a Popover containing a [Menu](/#/components/menu).
 It can be also closed by clicking away from the Popover.',

         code: require('!raw!./SimpleExample'),

         component: require('./SimpleExample').default
     }
 ];
 ```

 ## Registering with Docs Site
-Each component's `_meta.js` needs to be registered with the docs site.
-This can be accomplished by exporting the `_meta.js` within the `./src/_meta.js` file.
+Each component's `_meta.js` must be registered with the docs site.
+This is done by exporting the `_meta.js` within the `./src/_meta.js` file.
 See below:

 ```js
 // other exports